Opisthoteuthis californiana: Description

 O. californiana is one of 14 species in the genus Opisthoteuthis, these species are also collectively known as the flapjack devilfishes (due to the anterior-posterior compression of their bodies, which makes them flatter when laying on the seafloor).
 O. californiana is morphologically very similar to Opisthoteuthis albatrossi, and they may be the same species, but the two have never been critically compared (due to the latter being historically placed in the genus Stauroteuthis).
 If they are conspecific, O. californiana would be a synonym of O. albatrossi (as the latter was described first in 1920, the former in 1949).
-Another undescribed Opisthoteuthis species may occur in the north-east Pacific, overlapping the distribution of O. californiana.
-This new species was dubbed Opisthoteuthis adorabilis in the media, but due to a lack of a published description, this is not yet a valid binomial name, as it is a nomen nudum.

 Flapjack octopuses usually appear pinkish, possessing a gelatinous body.
 They have fins above their eyes, similar to those found on some species of squid.
 Their maximum size is 20 cm mantle length.
 They have eight arms (like any other octopus), but these are joined together by a membrane or "webbing", forming an umbrella-like shape; these webbed arms are spread into a parachute-like shape when maneuvering through dimly lit water.
 Unlike commonly known octopus which live in shallower waters, they are unable to camouflage by changing skin color and texture.
 They swim by moving their fins, pulsing their webbed arms, pushing water through their funnel for jet propulsion, or all three at once.

+What was thought to be an undescribed Opisthoteuthis species from off California, overlapping the distribution of O. californiana, was dubbed Opisthoteuthis adorabilis in the media.
+This name is a nomen nudum (invalid name), due to a lack of a published description.
+The late F.G.
+Eric Hochberg was also planning on describing this species.
+Recent work using molecular data, ROV observations, and Hochberg's unpublished descriptions indicate that this second Californian species, is actually the northern range extension of Opisthoteuthis bruuni (previously known from off Peru and Chile).